boto/boto3/docs/source/guide/quickstart.rst

 Alternatively, you can pass a ``region_name`` when creating clients and resources.

-These steps configure credentials for the default profile as well as a default region to use when creating connections.
+You have now configured credentials for the default profile as well as a default region to use when creating connections.
 See :ref:`guide_configuration` for in-depth configuration sources and options.

 Using Boto3